mdumke/onboarding/README.md

 ```
 git clone https://github.com/mdumke/onboarding
 ```
 Or maybe you have some ssh-keys on github already?
-Than get the repo via
+Then get the repo via
 ```
 git clone git@github.com:mdumke/onboarding.git
 ```